p4lang/bf-p4c/bf-p4c/phv/slicing/README.md

 where to split even in up-casting mode.
 The code implements this by giving the tailing field slice an after-split constraint.

-(JED: Not following this last point.
+(Not following this last point.
 An example would help.)

 ## Optimization: Search order
 A general optimization for a DFS algorithm is to schedule the search order at each step to